carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 At each breakpoint, column count is fixed and column width is a multiple of Mini Units.
 Row height is a multiple of column size, following recommended aspect ratios.
 Margin and padding are fixed multiples of Mini Units.
 In between breakpoints, actual column width is a percentage of the grid area, not a Mini Unit multiple.
 Content scales fluidly.

-### Fixed Boxes
+### Fixed boxes

-A grid can be formed with Fixed Boxes by tiling cards in an inline block, icons in toolbars, etc. Column count grows with browser width.
+A grid can be formed with fixed boxes by tiling cards in an inline block, icons in toolbars, etc. Column count grows with browser width.
 Tiles wrap to the next line, or are sometimes truncated with an overflow scroll.

 `vimeo: https://vimeo.com/292024183`

-First choose a base size from the [sizing scale](#sizing-scale), then build up each Box in multiples of the base size, following recommended [aspect ratios](#aspect-ratio).
+First choose a base size from the [sizing scale](#sizing-scale), then build up each box in multiples of the base size, following recommended [aspect ratios](#aspect-ratio).
 A grid emerges when each tile uses a multiple of a consistent base size.
-Following this method ensures consistency of tile sizes even across products.
+Following this method ensures consistency of tile sizes, even across products.

 ### Hybrid